Susan McHugh, Ph.D.

 McHugh is Series Co-editor of Palgrave Studies in Animals and Literature, the first academic book series devoted to literary animal studies.
-Along with serving as the Humanities Managing Editor for the scholarly journal Society and Animals, she is Editorial Board Member of Animalibus: Of Animals and Cultures (academic book series); Antennae: The Journal of Nature in Visual Culture; Animal Studies Journal; Environment and History; H-Animal Discussion Network; and Humanimalia: A Journal of Human-Animal Interface Studies.
+She serves as the Humanities Managing Editor for the scholarly journal Society and Animals, and as Editorial Board Member of Animalibus: Of Animals and Cultures (academic book series); Antennae: The Journal of Nature in Visual Culture; Animal Studies Journal; H-Animal Discussion Network; and Humanimalia: A Journal of Human-Animal Interface Studies.
 She is an International Associate of the New Zealand Centre for Human-Animal Studies, and she is the faculty advisor to Zephyr: UNE's Journal of Artistic Expression.
-She was a founding fellow of UNE's Center for Global Humanities.

 Animal Stories: Narrating across Species Lines.
 Minneapolis: University of Minnesota Press, 2011.